Stone (Alice in Chains song)

-"Stone" is a song by American rock band Alice in Chains and the second single from their fifth studio album, The Devil Put Dinosaurs Here (2013).
-The song was released as a single on March 25, 2013, reached No. 1 on Billboard's Mainstream Rock chart, and stayed on the chart for 20 weeks.
-A music video directed by Robert Schober was released for the song.
-The song was first played live on April 10, 2013, during Alice in Chains' appearance on Jimmy Kimmel Live in Los Angeles.
-The lyrics to "Stone" are printed on the bottom plate of a limited edition of Jerry Cantrell's signature Dunlop Cry Baby Wah pedal released in 2013.
+"Stone" is a song by American rock band Alice in Chains.
+It was released on March 25, 2013, as the second single from the band's fifth studio album, The Devil Put Dinosaurs Here (2013).
+The song reached No. 1 on Billboard's Mainstream Rock chart, and stayed on the chart for 20 weeks.

-The riff to "Stone" - that Cantrell hummed into his phone while recovering from a shoulder surgery - was ranked No. 16 on Guitar World's 2019 list of the 20 best guitar riffs of the decade.

 Origin and recording

 Singer-guitarist Jerry Cantrell came up with the song's riff whilst recovering from surgery to repair his damaged shoulder cartilage in 2011.
-He told Ultimate-Guitar.com: "My arm was f--ked up and I couldn't play guitar so I just hummed that riff into a phone and that's how that song came to be.
+He told Ultimate Guitar: "My arm was f--ked up and I couldn't play guitar so I just hummed that riff into a phone and that's how that song came to be.
 When I could play a little bit and we were going through riffs, I remember doing some riffs with Paul Figueroa, our engineer.
 I'm like, 'Wait a minute, I got a good one, man.
 Check this out.'
 I started f--kin' playing it to him and it was me singing into the f--kin' phone.
 I'm like, 'Dude, this riff is killer.
 Give me a guitar and I'll f--kin' work it out.'
 So that song I actually came up with just off a voice message on a phone.
 I didn't even have a guitar; I just f--kin' hummed it into the phone."

-Cantrell showed the original voice mail of him humming Stone's riff into his phone during an interview with Team Rock Radio in 2014.

 The brooding song includes the lyric: "What makes you want to carve your initials in me?...
 Find me distant, outwardly rough obscene."
-Singer William DuVall explained to The Los Angeles Times: "It seems to be about confronting outside misperceptions.
+Singer William DuVall explained to Los Angeles Times: "It seems to be about confronting outside misperceptions.
 You think you know me?
 You don't."